Non-Dutch BSc degree

 The portfolio cover should include your full name and contact information.

 Please note: For those applying for the Architecture track: as applicant you are encouraged to submit a video link (URL) to your self-introduction video in a separate PDF page as part of your motivation letter.

 - Include a total maximum of 5 projects.

 - Include no more than 2 professional projects.

 - Include your final project (if you have not yet completed it, include your most recent project).

-- At least one of the projects included should clearly demonstrate your capabilities with respects to structural and technical project viability.
+- Some of the projects should clearly demonstrate your capabilities regarding technical issues.
+For some tracks, this would entail structural and technical viability of the projects, for others it would be about the integration of sustainability aspects and/or the relations with larger urban infrastructures.
 We highly recommend that these structural and technical aspects are exhibited in either the final thesis project, or alternatively, your most recent or most advanced level, project.